-The 15 test scenarios (PowerShell-based file-less attacks and file-based exploits) used in this Enhanced Real-World Test are very briefly described below.
+The 15 test scenarios used in this test are very briefly described below:

 1) This threat is introduced via Trusted Relationship.
-MSHTA launches an HTML application, which executes a PowerShell command via the Windows Scripting Host.
-This test case was created with Unicorn.
+MSHTA launches an HTML application, which executes a staged Empire PowerShell payload.

-4) This threat is introduced through Valid Accounts.
-A VBScript spawns a PowerShell process and executes the payload.
-This test case was created with Empire.
+5) This threat is introduced through Valid Accounts.
+A VBScript which spawns a PowerShell process and executes an Empire payload has been used.

 9) This threat is introduced via Removable Media (USB).
-A PowerShell script executes a PowerShell payload into memory.
-This test case was created with Unicorn.
+A malicious Microsoft Office macro executes a PoshC2 PowerShell payload.

 11) This threat is introduced via Spearphishing Attachment.
-An obfuscated Microsoft Word macro-enabled file starts a PowerShell process which loads the payload into memory.
-This test case was created with Empire.
+A HTML application downloads and executes an obfuscated PowerShell payload.
+This test case was created with Metasploit Meterpreter.

-14) This threat is introduced via Spearphishing Link.
-A Microsoft Excel macro-enabled file injects obfuscated C# code into memory.
+12) This threat is introduced via Spearphishing Attachment.
+VBScript downloads and executes an XSL payload.
 This test case was created with Metasploit Meterpreter.

-15) This threat is introduced via Spearphishing Link.
-A PowerShell script injects an obfuscated PowerShell payload into memory.
+13) This threat is introduced via Spearphishing Link.
+MSHTA.exe downloads and executes an obfuscated XSL payload.
 This test case was created with Metasploit Meterpreter.